 In a skillet, combine butter, maple and pecans (and cinnamon if preferred) over medium heat and toast for about 4-5 minutes, stirring frequently.
 Transfer to a parchment lined baking sheet and allow to cool.

 In a medium mixing bowl, combine condensed milk and vanilla.
 Set aside.

-Using a standing or hand mixer, mix the whipping cream and vanilla on high until strong stiff peaks begin to form.
+Using a standing or hand mixer, mix the whipping cream on high until strong stiff peaks begin to form.
 This will take several minutes.
 Gently combine the whipped cream mixture with the condensed milk mixture until fully incorporated.

 Fold in pecans, reserving 1/4 cup for the top.